-He has been the Chairman of the Hungarian Shooting Federation since 2012, Presidium member of the European Shooting Confederation (ESC) since 2013 and Council member of the International Shooting Sport Federation (ISSF) since 2019 and he was elected the Vice President of ESC in 2021.
+He has been the Chairman of the Hungarian Shooting Federation since 2012, Presidium member of the European Shooting Confederation (ESC) since 2013 and he was elected the Vice President of ESC in 2021.

 He has been a member of OTP Bank's Board of Directors since 16 April 2021.